 The clinic is conveniently located just 3 minutes walk from Hamamatsucho station and 5 from Daimon station, from where you can go directly to Haneda and Narita airports.

-Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide for an estimated price of 30,620 yen a PCR test with an interview, a medical exam and a medical certificate.
+Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide for an estimated PCR testing price of 30,620 yen with an interview, a medical exam and a medical certificate.
 PCR tests are only performed from 9am to 10:30 am at the Traveler Medical Center, on the 8th floor.
 The results (and the certificate) will be available at the earliest from 3pm the next day.